NatRetsel/cpp_a_beginners_guide/Module 9 A Closer Look at Classes/readme.md

 # Module 9 Mastery Check

-1. What is a copy constructor and when si ti called?
+1. What is a copy constructor and when is it called?
 Show the general form of a copy constructor.
    - A copy constructor is a constructor used to make a copy of an object outside of regular assignment operator and only during initialization as a copy
    - General form `classname (const classname &obj){ //body}`.
 Used in `MyClass x = y`, `x is a copy of y`.
 However if `MyClass x; MyClass y; x=y` will not invoke copy constructor.